Wines

 • Global Growth: Outside of France, both grapes have found new homes across the globe, particularly in the Americas, where they have been welcomed with enthusiasm and success.

-Differences between Malbec and Merlot Wines
+Differences between Malbec versus Merlot Wines

 Despite these commonalities, Malbec and Merlot present a number of distinctions that set them apart in a wine lineup: